 Pre Launch Promotion

 Viral marketing strategies often forget about the pre-launch phase of a campaign.
-A easy way of ensuring that a viral marketing campaign goes viral is to start a conversation online where most of your audience is to build up hype around the campaign before it goes live.
+An easy way of ensuring that a viral marketing campaign goes viral is to start a conversation online where most of your audience is to build up hype around the campaign before it goes live.
 Build a plan where colleagues are involved to help get the conversation started.
 Maybe even include affiliates or related companies, who could gain from promoting the campaign, to help get the word out to as many people as possible.
 What will this achieve?
-This is get more people talking and peak their interest so your campaign will start strong and it will cost less to get the momentum going.
+This will get more people talking and peak their interest so your campaign will start strong and it will cost less to get the momentum going.
 From launching a teaser campaign to building anticipation through content on social media, pre-launch can sometimes be just as important as the actually promotion phase.

 Pre-launch Promotion could include